Let’s start the exploration with a few components to ease the creation of a GUI.

 This kind of label is set with a minimum number of characters it is willing to display.
 If that minimum number is lower than the label’s content, it will contract the text:

-(SqueezeLabelMorph contents: 'I am a very looong label with maybe not enough place for me' minCharsToShow: 20) openInWorld.
+(SqueezeLabelMorph contents: 'I am a very looong label with possibly not enough room for my characters' minCharsToShow: 20) openInWorld.

 Example 6.1: Label that squeezes

-The content of the label is very long, especially as we inform the label to accept being squeezed to a minimum of 20 characters.
-Observe how such a squeezed label reveals its complete content in a balloon text when the pointer is hovering over it.
+The content of the label above is longer than the value of minCharsToShow: which we have set to 20 characters.
+Observe how such a squeezed label reveals its complete content in the balloon text when the pointer is hovering over it, and how capitalization of words occurs to make the contracted label easier to comprehend.

 Figure 6.1: A label squeezed to 20 characters

-When more space is made available to the label, more text of its content is revealed:
+When more space is made available to the label, more characters are revealed:

 Figure 6.2: A squeezed label given some more space

-Compare the two examples with a squeezed and regular label:
+Compare the two examples that follow, one with a squeezed label, and one with a regular label:

 | label row | label := SqueezeLabelMorph contents: 'I am a very long label' minCharsToShow: 15. row := LayoutMorph newRow. row addMorph: label; addMorph: (TextModelMorph withText: 'some input' :: morphExtent: 100@0). row openInWorld